 Anyone who knows me, knows my life long dedication to U2.
 I won’t hear it when anyone has anything bad to say about them, they are an absolute gift to the world.
 I had been waiting literally all my life to see them live, after being raised listening to every song and album by the band.
 Me and my dad have matching tattoos that read ‘Light My Way’, my favourite song (aka Ultraviolet) by the boys.
 No further evidence needed to explain my love for them but here’s a post on how much I enjoyed their concert.

 So I’m a bit late on posting about it, seeing as they played in November 2015, but better late than never!
 They played in the 3arena Dublin which was a fantastic venue for the gig, despite people’s concerns.
 We were only in the queue for about 10 minutes, it was a surprisingly quick flow.
 And after all that panic about credit cards and student ID etc, we were in in two seconds, no hassle at all.
-And after my family freaking out that we should get there quickly, me and Martin were in and standing very close to the stage at 7pm, no crazy crowds.
+And after my family freaking out that we should get there quickly, I was in and standing very close to the stage at 7pm, no crazy crowds.
 I was so surprised at the calmness of the crowd because I personally was having heart palpitations and was expecting to be crushed and shoved by crazy fans.
 We were surrounded only by laid back 30,40,50 somethings from near and far, all there to finally see U2 after they disappeared for 6 years.

 When the show started at about 8.30pm, they came from the stage that came right out into the crowd.
 Hearing Bono’s voice, I was so sure that I would be really excited and in awe of hearing him live for the first time ever, but to be honest, it was so familiar.
 I know his voice from a million miles away; I’ve listened to so many interviews and concert footage over the years, and I even ran into him where I work earlier in the year (almost died).
 So it wasn’t shocking it was just thrilling to be there to here him speak and sing and to hear them all perform.